megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 Different bootstrap scripts require different argmuents.
 For BIDSApps, the arguments are

   1. The datalad-interpretable path to your BIDS dataset.
 Examples may be ria+ssh://, ria+file://, https:// or a path to a local datalad-enabled directory containing BIDS data.
-If a local path, it should be the directory that contains the `sub-`directories and **must** be a datalad dataset.
+If a local path, `/full/path/to/BIDS` should be the directory that contains the `sub-` directories as children (one level of depth) and **must** be a datalad dataset.
   2. The path to the container dataset you created in the previous step.

 ---